Conservative activist Charlie Kirk shot at Utah college event

 “We are confirming that he was shot and we are praying for Charlie,” said Aubrey Laitsch, public relations manager for Turning Point USA.

 Videos posted to social media from Utah Valley University show Kirk speaking into a handheld microphone while sitting under a white tent emblazoned with the slogans “The American Comeback” and “Prove Me Wrong.”
 A single shot rings out and Kirk can be seen reaching up with his right hand as a large volume of blood gushes from the left side of his neck.
 Stunned spectators are heard gasping and screaming before people start to run away.
-The AP was able to confirm the videos were taken at Sorensen Center courtyard on the Utah Valley University campus, where Kirk was scheduled to speak on Wednesday.
+The AP was able to confirm the videos were taken at Sorensen Center courtyard on the Utah Valley University campus.

+Kirk was speaking at a debate hosted by his nonprofit political organization.
+The event had been met with divided opinions on campus.
+An online petition calling for university administrators to bar Kirk from appearing received nearly 1,000 signatures.
+The university issued a statement last week citing First Amendment rights and affirming its “commitment to free speech, intellectual inquiry, and constructive dialogue.”

 President Donald Trump and a host of Republican elected officials offered prayers for Kirk on social media.